Daniel M. Dobkin

 Both phase and amplitude can simultaneously be varied in quadrature amplitude modulation (QAM).
 More bits can be send in each symbol, but an unavoidable decrease in the tolerance for noise results.
 Thus, QAM with many possible values works very well in wired channels such as the coaxial cables employed (at least near the customer's site) in digital cable TV, but may have a limited range when employed in a wireless link.

 How much noise can we tolerate?
 The lower limit is set by the thermodynamic fact that at a finite temperature, any degree of freedom of a system with energy levels small compared to (kT) is excited to contain an average energy of kT (where T is the absolute temperature and k is Boltzmann's constant).
 Thus a resistor of R ohms at room temperature has a mean square voltage between its terminals of 4kTR per Hertz of bandwidth: in radio terms, that's -174 dBm/Hz, where a dBm is a logarithmic measure of power relative to one milliwatt: dBm = 10 log (P/ 1 mW).
 Real receivers have excess noise as well, measured by their noise figure (also often quoted in dB).
 Thus, if our signal is modulated at around 1 MHz (a million cycles per second), its bandwidth will be somewhere around 1 MHz and the noise level in the receiver is about (-174 + 10 log (1,000,000) ) = -114 dBm.
-That's about 4 picoWatts (1 millionth of 1 millionth of a watt), which doesn't seem like much, but remember that the amount of energy received by the antenna falls off by the square of the distance in empty space, and is likely to be even smaller if people, trees, buildings, cars, and billboards for iPods get in the way.
+That's about 4 picoWatts (1 millionth of 1 millionth of a watt), which doesn't seem like much.
+However, remember that the amount of energy received by the antenna falls off by the square of the distance in empty space, and is likely to be even smaller if people, trees, buildings, cars, and billboards for iPhones get in the way.

 To examine the situation quantitively, we look at the starting signal power at the transmitter and trace its path through the antennas into the receiver.
 The resulting relationship between signal and noise has to be good enough to support whatever modulation we chose to try to use.
 An example of such a calculation is shown below.
 The transmitted power is used effectively by having the transmitting antenna 'point' at the receiving antenna (the directivity of the antenna), but is decreased dramatically by the path loss: the path loss in blue corresponds to free space, while than in purple depicts the extra loss one might encounter indoors where obstacles block and attenuate the signal.
 Meanwhile, the thermal noise and the excess noise of the receiver raise the noise floor.
 The ratio between the signal and noise, 17 dB in this example for the 'indoor' path, represents the accuracy with which the receiver can determine the amplitude and phase of the received signal, and thus the number of bits that could be sent per symbol before errors in determining which symbol was transmitted become likely.